AlphaResearch: Accelerating New Algorithm Discovery with Language Models: AlphaResearch

 \subsubsection{Reward from Program-based Execution}

-Inspired by AlphaEvolve \citep{novikov2025alphaevolve}, we construct automatic evaluation process with code executor where each new program $p_k$ generated by AlphaResearch will be captured and evaluated.
+We construct an automatic evaluation process with a code executor where each new program $p_k$ generated by AlphaResearch will be captured and evaluated.
 The evaluation program $\mathcal{E}(\cdot)$ includes two modules: (i) \textbf{Verification} module that validates whether $p_k$ conforms to the problem constraints. (ii) \textbf{Measurement} module that output the score $r_k$ of program performance.
-The program output $r_k$ will be injected to the idea generation prompt (if sampled), thereby participating in the optimization process for fresh ideas.
-These programs and results are stored in a candidates pool, where the primary goal is to optimally resurface previously explored ideas in future generations.
-The verifiable reward by code executor significantly simplify the action spaces of AlphaResearch, thereby enhancing the efficiency of the discovery process.
+The program output $r_k$ will be injected into the idea generation prompt (if sampled), thereby participating in the optimization process for fresh ideas.
+These programs and results are stored in a candidate pool, where the primary goal is to optimally resurface previously explored ideas in future generations.
+The verifiable reward by code executor significantly simplifies the action spaces of AlphaResearch, thereby enhancing the efficiency of the discovery process.